top of page

 The ISIE is a global interdisciplinary network of researchers interested in the design, promotion, reception, and consequence of the world’s fairs and expositions held since 1851.
 Though rooted in the history of architecture, science, diplomacy, art, and technology, our members hail from many disciplines and we welcome the participation of all those interested in exploring the many intersecting aspects of international expositions.

-To join ISIE and have access to the Membership Portal,
+Join ISIE to have access to the Membership Portal.

 1851_London.jpg